The city of Garda is a little gem set in a picturesque bay on the veronese side of the lake, between Bardolino and Torri del Benaco.

 Garda boasts the most beautiful beach of the whole lake, Mermaids’ Bay Beach in Punta San Vigilio.
 But not everyone knows that near Punta San Vigilio there is another beautiful naturist beach, bordering Torri del Benaco.

-But if you are traveling with your children, you may prefer Spiaggia La Cavalla, to the south of Garda: it’s a small beach with a bar, that offers a beautiful view on the surrounding hills.
+If you are traveling with your children, you may prefer Spiaggia La Cavalla, to the south of Garda: it’s a small beach with a bar, that offers a beautiful view on the surrounding hills.